rahulmurugan/Webacy-Protected-SDK-Test/README.md

 # Webacy SDK Test

-This repository contains an unprotected Webacy MCP server for testing the `@matt_dionis/evmauth-sdk-test` NPM package.
+This repository contains a Webacy MCP server for testing the `@radiustechsystems/mcp-sdk` NPM package.

 ## Implementation Steps